MTG/freesound/_docs/api/source/resources.rst

 ``tags``              string            The tags that will be assigned to the sound.
 Separate tags with spaces and join multi-words with dashes (e.g. "tag1 tag2 tag3 cool-tag4").
 ``description``       string            A textual description of the sound.
 ``license``           string            The license of the sound.
 Must be either "Attribution", "Attribution Noncommercial" or "Creative Commons 0".
-``pack``              string            (OPTIONAL) The name of the pack were the sound should be included.
+``pack``              string            (OPTIONAL) The name of the pack where the sound should be included.
 If user has created no such pack with that name, a new one will be created.
 ``geotag``            string            (OPTIONAL) Geotag information for the sound.
 Latitude, longitude and zoom values in the form lat,lon,zoom (e.g. "2.145677,3.22345,14").
 ====================  ================  ====================================================================================